aeldarex/react-redux-driver/README.md

 ## Dispatch Actions

-Equipped with the knowledge of how to create filter and update objects, let's look at the dispatchable actions available to us as part of the driver.
+Equipped with the knowledge of how to create ReduxObject, filter, and update objects, let's look at the dispatchable actions available to us as part of the driver.

 ### Create Actions